GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 9.1.1 Title.
 Provide a title for the tag cloud.
 9.1.2 Taxonomy.
 Select Photo Gallery from the provided options.

 Go to Appearance>Widgets.
-Here select the widget option you want to add to a custom location.
-Afterwards drag and drop the selected widget into the custom location, fill in the options and press Save button.
+Here select the gallery widget option you want to add to a custom location.
+Afterwards drag and drop the selected gallery widget into the custom location, fill in the options and press Save button.

 9.2 Photo Gallery Tags Cloud.
-This dynamic widget allows having rotating tags or images.
-After clicking on the tag a separate page will be opened displaying images corresponding to the tag.
-In case of images, the images will display with a pop-up.
+This dynamic widget allows having rotating tags or gallery images.
+After clicking on the tag a separate page will be opened displaying the gallery images corresponding to the tag.
+In case of the gallery images, the images will display with a pop-up.
 9.2.1 Title.
 Provide a title for the dynamic tag cloud.
 9.2.2 Choosing Text type:
 Number.
 Provide the number of tags you want to display.
-If you leave it to 0 all tags will be displayed.
+If you leave it to 0 all gallery tags will be displayed.
 Dimensions.
 Specify the width and height for the dynamic tag cloud.
 Transparent background.
-Choose whether to have a transparent background or not.
+Choose whether to have a transparent background or not for the gallery widget or not.
 Background color.
 Choose the background color for the tag cloud.
 Text color.
 Choose the tag text color.
 Theme.
-Choose the theme, which will be applied to the gallery/album corresponding to the tag.
+Choose the theme, which will be applied to the gallery or album corresponding to the tag.
 9.2.3 Choosing Image type:
 Show tag names.
 Choose whether to display tag names or not.
 Number.
-Provide the number of images you want to display.
-If you leave it to 0 all images will be displayed.
+Provide the number of gallery images you want to display.
+If you leave it to 0 all gallery images will be displayed.
 Dimensions.
 Specify the width and height for the dynamic image cloud.
 Background color.
 Choose the background color for the image cloud.
 Text color.
 Choose the tag text color.
 Theme.
 Choose the theme, which will be applied to the gallery/album corresponding to the image/tag.

 9.3 Photo Gallery Slideshow.
 9.3.1 Title.
-Provide a title for the slideshow.
+Provide a title for the gallery slideshow.
 9.3.2 Select Gallery.
 Specify the gallery you want to use for the slideshow.
 9.3.3 Dimensions.
-Specify the width and height for the slideshow.
+Specify the width and height for the gallery slideshow.
 9.3.4 Slideshow effect.
 Select the effect to apply to the slideshow.
 9.3.5 Time interval.
-Define the time interval between the images in seconds.
+Define the time interval between the change of gallery images in seconds.
 9.3.6 Enable shuffle.
 Choose whether to have shuffle for the slideshow images or not.
 9.3.7 Theme.
-Choose the theme to be applied to the image slideshow.
+Choose the theme to be applied to the gallery image slideshow.

 9.4 Photo Gallery Widget.
-You can add album and gallery images into a custom location.
+You can add album and gallery images into a custom location as a gallery widget.
 After click the users will be redirected into compact album view, if it is an album.
 If it is a gallery included in the album it will open up in Thumbnails view.
-The images will be displayed in a lightbox.
+The gallery images will be displayed in a lightbox.
 9.4.1 Title.
-Provide a title for the widget.
+Provide a title for the gallery widget.
 9.4.2 Choose whether to display an album or gallery.
 9.4.3 Select Gallery/Select Album.
-Select the gallery/album to be displayed with the widget.
+Select the gallery or album to be displayed with the widget.
 9.4.4 Choose whether to display random or the last few images of the gallery or album.
 9.4.5 Number.
-Provide the number of images to be displayed with the widget.
+Provide the number of gallery images to be displayed with the widget.
 9.4.6 Dimensions.
-Specify the width and height of the widget.
+Specify the width and height of the gallery widget.
 9.4.7 Theme.
-Choose the theme, which will be applied to the gallery/album.
+Choose the theme, which will be applied to the gallery or album.

 = Step 10: Generating shortcode for the Photo Gallery. =

-To use the created galleries and albums for the custom location, you can generate custom shortcodes and edit the created shortcodes.
+To use the created galleries and albums for the custom location, you can generate custom gallery shortcodes and edit the exisiting gallery shortcodes.

 10.1 Generate.
-Clicking this button you will be able to create a special shortcode based on your option choices.
+Clicking this button you will be able to create a special gallery shortcode based on your option choices.
 The created shortcode will appear in the box below.
-It can be copied/cut and pasted into a post/page.
+It can be copied/cut and pasted into a post/page for gallery/album display.
-10.2 Import.Pasting the shortcode in the box below and pressing the button, you will be able to edit and make changes in the shortcode.The final shortcode can be copied/cut and pasted into a post/page.
+10.2 Import.Pasting the gallery shortcode in the box below and pressing the button, you will be able to edit and make changes in the gallery shortcode.The final shortcode can be copied/cut and pasted into a post/page for the gallery or album display.